srinivas-maddikunta/brightspot-cms/docs/developers-guide/tutorials/article/develop-view.rst

 .. image:: article/images/styleguide-default.png

-In the previous handlebars snippet, lines 3 and 7 specify the static text appearing in the headline and body; in the previous JSON snippet, line 2 specifies the handlebars file your view will use.
+In the previous Handlebars snippet, lines 3 and 7 specify the static text appearing in the headline and body; in the previous JSON snippet, line 2 specifies the Handlebars file your view will use.

 Step 3: Modifying a View's Static Text
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^